ow/owen-home/README.md

 **Development mode**

-This will give you file watching, browser synchronisation, auto-rebuild, CSS injecting etc. It's pretty badly coded at the moment, but it works!
+This will give you file watching, browser synchronisation, auto-rebuild, CSS injecting etc. It's pretty badly configured at the moment, but it works!

 ```shell
 $ npm run start